LEADING OFF: Glasnow, Rays try to win AL East, Bieber ready - WHIZ News

 CLINCHING

+Mookie Betts, Corey Seager and the Dodgers earned their eighth straight NL West title and clinched the National League’s top seed with a 7-2 win over Oakland.
+LA owns the best record in the majors at 39-16.

-Atlanta won its third straight NL East title with an 11-1 romp over the contending Marlins on Tuesday night.
+Atlanta won its third straight NL East title with an 11-1 romp over the contending Marlins.
 After losses in 10 straight postseason appearances, the Braves are desperate to end the drought.

 “If you ask me, it’s World Series or nothing,” star outfielder Ronald Acuña Jr. said through a translator.